Hungry-Bean/Hungry-Bean/README.md

 I'm a sociable person, especially around my friends, and I love doing C+H. I'm also a huge foodie.

-I draw in the UPA Revival style and love creating things that inspire me.
+I draw in the UPA Revival style or Mccracken i dont know how it call. and love creating things that inspire me.
 My dream is to be recognized for my artwork someday.

 The Jurassic Park/Jurassic World universe inspires me a lot, and I also love fantasy creatures.
 ```